happyDemon/vue-echo/README.md

 In the example above we subscribed to a standard channel.

 ##### Private channel
-If you would like to subscribe to private channel instead, prefix your channel name with `private`:
+If you would like to subscribe to private channel instead, prefix your channel name with `private:`

 ```js
 var vm = new Vue({